elastic/kibana/x-pack/test_utils/README.md

 #### `form`

-An object with the following methods
+An object with the following methods:

 ##### `setInputValue(input, value, isAsync)`

 Set the value of a form input.
 The input can either be a test subject (a string) or an Enzyme react wrapper.
+If you specify a test subject, you can provide a nested path to access it by separating the parent and child with a dot (e.g. `myForm.followerIndexName`).

 `isAsync`: flag that will return a Promise that resolves on the next "tick".
 This is useful if updating the input triggers an async operation (like a HTTP request) and we need it to resolve so the DOM gets updated (default: `false`).